-Foxtail fern grows outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11, growing in full sun to light shade.
-Dappled sunlight is best.
+Foxtail fern grows outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11, growing well in partial shade.
+Dappled sunlight is best with the plants being able to tolerate full sun in the morning but requiring at least partial shade from the harsh afternoon sun.
 If it gets too much sun, its leaves may drop.
 If you're growing multiple plants, space them 18 to 24 inches apart.
 Foxtail fern can tolerate temperatures as low as 20 degrees Fahrenheit.

 Foxtail fern tolerates a range of soil types, as long as it is well-draining.
 Water regularly and deeply, allowing the soil to dry out somewhat between waterings.
 Do not allow the soil to become flooded or waterlogged.
 Reduce watering in the winter, but do not allow the soil to become completely dry.
 Insufficient water may cause leaf drop.

-Winter temperatures in the mid to low 20s Fahrenheit may damage foliage in the winter.
-In early spring, trim frost-damaged foliage to help the plant regain its good looks. (ref 6) Disinfect pruning equipment afterwards by soaking tools for 5 minutes in a solution that is equal parts alcohol and water.
+Winter temperatures in the mid to low 20s F may damage foliage.
+If you live in an area with temperatures below 25 F, it's best to bring foxtail ferns inside for the winter if possible.
+Mature plants can sometimes survive frosts.
+In early spring, trim frost-damaged foliage to help the plant regain its good looks.
+Disinfect pruning equipment afterward by soaking tools for five minutes in a solution of equal parts alcohol and water.
 Rinse with water and air dry.

 Sarah Terry brings over 10 years of experience writing novels, business-to-business newsletters and a plethora of how-to articles.
 Terry has written articles and publications for a wide range of markets and subject matters, including Medicine & Health, Eli Financial, Dartnell Publications and Eli Journals.